crestalnetwork/intentkit-ai-ide/README.md

 ## Setup IntentKit Server

-This UI requires a running IntentKit server to function.
-Follow these steps to set up IntentKit:
+If you skipped the setup steps above, here's a recap of how to set up the IntentKit server:

 ### Local Development (Recommended)